Find out your options for home insurance in Switzerland with this guide that explains what’s needed, what’s available, and who provides it.

 - Applying for home insurance in Switzerland

-- How to make a contents insurance claim in Switzerland
+- How to make a home contents insurance claim in Switzerland

-- Making a complaint against a home insurance company in Switzerland
+- Making a complaint about a home insurance company in Switzerland

 - Holiday home insurance in Switzerland